firozkhan18/react-project-generator-tool/docs/b.md

-Here is your content converted to Markdown:

----

 # Understanding Processes and Threads in Java

 Let's take a look at how processes and threads differ and how they are related.